iansw246/tl-wpa9610-mods/disable-dhcp/README.md

 (see https://unix.stackexchange.com/a/296161) for source of this command.

+## 5
-5. To verify if command worked, telnet into the powerline and print the contents of `/usr/sbin/udhcpd`:
+To verify if command worked, telnet into the powerline and print the contents of `/usr/sbin/udhcpd`:
 ```bash
 cat /usr/sbin/udhcpd
 ```
 Verify that it is just a shell script that just creates the `/tmp/udhcpd.pid` file or something similar.

+## 6
-6. Kill the telnet server since that is a big vulernability
+Kill the telnet server since that is a big vulernability
 ```bash
 killall telnetd
 ```

+## Done
 And that's it.
 The DHCP server on the powerline should never start up.
 This process will need to be repeated each time the powerline is rebooted or loses power since this modifies only RAM and not the persistent firmware.
 A modified firmware could be created that disables the DHCP server permanently, but I'm scared of bricking my device, so I chose this route instead.

 This device doesn't appear to have any recovery mechanisms via TFTP like some routers.